varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 ---

-## 🎵 WHY THIS MATTERS: THE SECRET CODE OF SONGWRITING
+## ðŸŽµ WHY THIS MATTERS: THE SECRET CODE OF SONGWRITING

 ### The Question Every Songwriter Asks